 We aim to provide the highest standard of care to all pets.

 At Wallan Vet, we offer modern, professional and affordable health care for your pets.
 We aim to make your pet feel at ease in our clinic with a caring and gentle approach to treatment and consultations.
 Our hospital has been architect-designed from scratch to maximise patient and staff comfort, as well as space and light.
 Our modern facility is equipped with state of the art equipment, from orthopaedics to arthroscopes and advanced diagnostic imaging.
 Our dedicated team of highly qualified veterinarians, nurses and client services are all passionate about pets and avid animal lovers.
-Our vets have special interests and expertise in advanced surgical cases, pet behaviour, animal medicine, and more.
+Our Vets are Dr Paul, Dr Sophie and Dr Olivia, and they have special interests and expertise in advanced surgical cases, pain management, pet behaviour, diagnostic imaging, and more.
+Our popular Puppy School classes provide basic training skills to ensure your new pup grows up to be a well-behaved, sociable dog.
+We also stock a range of pet food and pet products.
 We look forward to welcoming you and your pet to our veterinary family.

 Paul spent the first years of his career working at the Kilmore and Wallan vet practices, where he built a broad range of medical and surgical skills.
 After developing a passion for surgery he moved to the UK where he spent 2 years undertaking specialised training in advanced surgical and medical techniques in one of Scotland's top vet hospitals.